jaspervdj/patat/README.md

  -  `stderr`: Include output from standard error.
 Defaults to `true`.
  -  `wrap`: this is a deprecated name for `container`, used in version 0.11 and earlier.
+ -  `fragment`: this is a deprecated name for `reveal`, used in version 0.13 and earlier.

-Setting `fragment: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.
+Setting `reveal: false` and `replace: true` offers a way to "filter" code blocks, which can be used to render ASCII graphics.

     ---